hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 ### Removing all logical drives

 Removing all the logical drives of an HPE SR Smart Storage Controller is equivalent to the removal of all the elements of the `LogicalDrives` array.
-Practically you need to request an empty array to the Redfish server.
+In practice, you need to request an empty array to the Redfish server.

 Since this action is data destructive, you must disable the `DataGuard` property to make sure the firmware allows this operation during the next reboot/POST of the system.